Franck Rabarivony

 Franck Rabarivony (born 15 November 1970) is a former professional footballer who played as a defender.

-He debuted professionally for Auxerre's first team in 1993.
-During his illustrious 21-year career he also played for Real Oviedo, Vitória de Guimarães, Skoda Xanthi and Stade Tamponnaise.
+Making his professional debut for Auxerre in 1993, he played for several clubs over a 21-year career, including Real Oviedo, Vitória de Guimarães, Skoda Xanthi and Stade Tamponnaise.

 Born in France, he represented the Madagascar national team, earning his only cap on 11 November 2003 against Benin in a 2004 African Cup of Nations qualifying match.